Cahuilla language: Writing systems

 Cahuilla has been and, to an extent, still is an unwritten language.
 Between IPA and NAPA, there are ways to write the language down, but there is no agreed-upon script used Nationwide.
 That being said, the most employed orthography is that of a modified NAPA found in Seiler and Hioki's "Cahuilla Dictionary".
 The alphabet has 35 letters with an accent (either ´ or `) over vowels denoting stress patterns.
 Words that begin in a vowel can be written without the glottal stop (Ɂ ɂ), but the sound is still present.

 IPA notation

 Use and revitalization efforts

-Alvin Siva of the Los Coyotes Band of Cahuilla and Cupeño Indians, a fluent speaker, died on June 26, 2009.
+Alvin Siva of the Los Coyotes Band of Cahuilla and Cupeño Indians, a fluent speaker, died on 26 June 2009.
 He preserved the tribe's traditional bird songs, sung in the Cahuilla language, by teaching them to younger generations of Cahuilla people.
-Katherine Siva Saubel (b.
-1920 - d.
-2011) was a native Cahuilla speaker dedicated to preserving the language.
+Katherine Siva Saubel (1920–2011) was a native Cahuilla speaker dedicated to preserving the language.

 In April 2014, the University of California, Riverside offered free public workshops in the Cahuilla language, later making a full four-class course in the language available to undergraduates and members of the Cahuilla tribal community beginning in the fall of 2020.